 Nigeria is 56 years old, and we have freedom.
 But in truth, Nigeria is going backwards.

-Some people say Nigeria is going forwards, and yes, we want to believe we are going forwards and have faith.
+Some people say Nigeria is going forward, and yes, we want to believe we are going forwards and have faith.
 But, if you go to northeastern Nigeria where I am from, you will see that Nigeria is not going forward because Boko Haram is still there.

 The government didn't take action against Boko Haram when it first started, and that's why we find ourselves like this.